robuust/craft-teamup/README.md

 ## Usage

-Run `craft teamup/import` on the CLI to import the newest items.
+Run `craft teamup/import YOUR_CALENDAR_KEY` on the CLI to import the newest items.